bbfox0703/GSpots/README.md

 # How to use

 - Download the precompiled release, or build in x64-release with Multi-Byte Character Set.
-- Drag and drop the games executable onto GSpots.exe
+- Drag and drop the games executable onto GSpots.exe ( The executable located in <b>..\Binaries\Win64</b>.
+It typically includes "Win64-Shipping.exe" )

 - You don't have to have the game running in the background, but if you do it will improve scanning results greatly.
 GSpots will automatically attach to the games process, if it fails to find offsets with the file scan method, it will try to find the missing ones in the games memory.